-Mustard might not be everybody’s first choice for a house colour combination.
+Mustard might not be everybody’s first choice as a paint colour for walls.
 Much like the delicious condiment, mustard as a colour packs quite a punch and can be overpowering.
 That is, only if you don’t know how to pair it.

 If you decide to use it as a home interior colour, be sure to let it stand as a statement piece.
 Adding too many colours can overwhelm the space and make it look congested.
 So, you can introduce contrasting furniture and accent pieces to create a strong house colour combination.

-Similar to yellow and mustard shades, orange is one colour that can lend warmth to a space.
-In fact, it’s also a common house colour combination in mid-century modern and contemporary homes.
+Similar to yellow and mustard, orange is one colour that can lend warmth to a space.
+In fact, it’s also a common paint colour for walls in mid-century modern and contemporary homes.

 #11.
 Pastel Blue

-Grey is probably one of the most misunderstood colours out there when it comes to selecting a house colour combination.
-Owing to its cold tones and dreary appearance, we’re often deterred by using it in our interiors.
+Grey is probably one of the most misunderstood paint colours for walls out there when it comes to selecting a house colour combination.
+Owing to its cold tones and dreary appearance, we are often deterred from using it in our interiors.
 Now’s the time to break these stereotypes, as grey can be just as inviting and chic as other colours.

-With grey, you can either choose warm or cool toned greys depending on the look you’re going for.
+With grey, you can either choose warm or cool-toned greys depending on the look you are going for.
 You can highlight this colour with bright, contrasting decor items to strengthen the design.

 Looking for a bold, dramatic house colour combination to spice up your walls?
 If yes, you don’t want to overlook magenta as an option.
 With a flair for elegance, this enchanting shade can take your interiors from plain to chic in seconds.
 Use plants and greenery along with brass accents to balance it out.